slint-ui/slint/tools/lsp/README.md

    https://raw.githubusercontent.com/sixtyfpsui/sixtyfps/master/tools/lsp/sublime/LSP.sublime-settings
 5. Modify the sixtyfps command path in `LSP.sublime-settings` to point to the cargo instalation path in your home folder (**Replace YOUR_USER by your username**):
    `"command": ["/home/YOUR_USER/.cargo/bin/sixtyfps-lsp"]`
-6. Run "LSP: Enable Language Server Globally" or "LSP: Enable Lanuage Server in Project" from Sublime's Command Palette to allow the server to start.
+6. Run "LSP: Enable Language Server Globally" or "LSP: Enable Lanuage Server in Project" from Sublime´s Command Palette to allow the server to start.
 7. Open a .60 file - if the server starts its name will be in the left side of the status bar.

 In order to **preview a component**, when you have a .60 file open, place your cursor to